zudello/zudello-knowledge-base/Knowledge Base/Relationships module/Managing customer records.md

 ### Default coding

 Configure supplier default coding options to streamline transaction processing.
-For more information, see [[Supplier default coding]].
+For more information, see [Supplier default coding](Supplier%20default%20coding.md).

 ### Dependencies

 View and manage supplier dependencies by clicking the **Dependencies** tab.
-For more information, see [[Dependencies]].
+For more information, see [Dependencies](Dependencies.md).

 ### Chat function

 Use the chat feature to discuss supplier-related changes.
-For more information, see [[Chat function]].
+For more information, see [Chat function](Chat%20function.md).

 ### Audit history

 Track changes to supplier records through the audit history.
-For more information, see [[Viewing and downloading audit history]].
+For more information, see [Viewing and downloading audit history](Viewing%20and%20downloading%20audit%20history.md).

 ### Attachments

 Add and view related information in the related documents and related attachments sections.
-For more information, see [[Related documents and attachments]].
+For more information, see [Related documents and attachments](Related%20documents%20and%20attachments.md).

 ## Need help?